-9.17 fors_molecfit_correct
+9.21 fors_molecfit_correct

 The recipe divides the input spectrum by an atmospheric transmission function to correct for telluric absorption features.
 The product has the same format and extensions as the input.
-The recipe currently accepts only 1D (IDP format) spectra.
+The recipe currently accepts only 1D (IDP format) spectra and 2D long slit spectra produced by the fors_science recipe.
+In the latter case each row of the image is divided by the telluric correction in the primary (science) extension.
+Secondary extension (error) needs to be divided by the telluric correction afterwards.
 The science spectrum must also currently have the same wavelength scale and dispersion as the telluric correction determined by fors_molecfit_calctrans.